angel-ibm/stro/README.md

 ![Top](./images/cover1.png "watsonxdata")

-We all know that beautiful pictures often captivate us, though this beauty may sometimes be deceiving.
-For not making it personal, take, for example, the night sky: a source of inspiration and wonder beneath the moonlight, yet it may conceal unseen dangers.
+We all know that beautiful pictures often captivate us.
+However beauty may sometimes be deceiving.
+Let's take, for example, the night sky: a source of inspiration and wonder beneath the moonlight, yet it may conceal unseen dangers hidden in anomalies that we may be able to detect.

 ## A big family of use cases